upsidedownlabs/upsidedownlabs.github.io/software/bioamp/muscle-bioamp-arduino-firmware/index.rst

 1. **Arduino IDE**

    - We need Arduino IDE to upload code to your Arduino board
-   - Link to donwload IDE for your OS: https://www.arduino.cc/en/software
+   - Link to download IDE for your OS: https://www.arduino.cc/en/software

 2. **Chords Website**